 Believe it or not, so far I have not been gay bashed or anything like that surprisingly.
-I know of an artist that has received it and this goes back to that line of content being separated, what it is that they are doing it’s not applauding.
-I’m sure when I expand much more there will be a lot of naysayers but these are people with no talent and a mattress on the floor.
+I know of an artist that has received it, and this goes back to that line of content being separated, what it is that they are doing it’s not applauding.
+I’m sure when I expand much more there will be a lot of naysayers, but these are people with no talent and a mattress on the floor.

-Prior to starting your rap career, who would you say in LGBT music influenced you?
+Before starting your rap career, who would you say in LGBT music influenced you?

 It wasn’t that many to influence me from the gate [Laugh Out Loud].
 I listened to lastO, Bone Intell, Bry’Nt.
 Those were the guys I listened to coming into the game.